victoroalvarez/shell-aware/README.md

 stow --target=$HOME home
 ```

-This command takes everything inside home/ directory and symlinks it to their corresponding locations on the $HOME directory of my user.
+This command takes everything inside home/ directory and symlinks it to their corresponding locations on the my user's $HOME directory.

 ## Conventions
 * $HOME denotes the /home/myuser/ directory on a system.

 ## Install Packages List on Debian
+Theres a list of required packages within the packages list directory.
+These packages are installed on Debian with the following command.

 ```
 xargs apt install -y < file-name.txt
 ```